EshanTrivedi21/EshanTrivedi21/README.md

 ---

-# Try this on Terminal/Bash ans experience something Cool!
+# Try this on Terminal/Bash and experience something Cool!

 ```